 We can support you to feel at home and make the most of your time in Leeds.
 We will provide you with guidance before you arrive and while you are studying.

 You can find information on this site on how to apply for the correct visa.
-You can also find adivce on planning your travel, what you need to bring and information on arriving in the UK.
+You can also find advice on planning your travel to campus, what documents and other things you need to bring and information on arriving in the UK.
 If you have questions about immigration advice or preparing for Leeds you can contact our International Student Office.

-Our welcome team and International Student Office can help you get started when you arrive in Leeds and can offer support to you all year round.
-There are many places on campus to ask for help if you have a question, along with services to support you during your studies.
+Our welcome team and International Student Office can help you get started when you arrive in Leeds and offer support for international students all year round.
+There are many places on campus to ask for help if you have a question, along with services to support students during their studies.
 You can get information from our website for current students on all the support on offer.

-Our Your Arrival booklet for all new international students includes a step-by-step guide to help you in your first few weeks and beyond.
+Our International Welcome Guide (PDF) for all new international students includes a step-by-step guide to help you in your first few weeks and beyond.
 You will find information about the country, the city and the University.
 This will be in your welcome pack, along with maps and other booklets.